draftaholic/FFproj18/readme.md

 # Fantasy Football Projections 2018 work-in-progress

 A project where I scrape multiple sources of Fantasy Football projections, from various analyists and industry thought-leaders, and graph the distributions of these projections.
-It also converts the projections to a recently ubiquitized scoring-system, developed by Scott Fish (Twitter: @ScottFish24), through his vast charity tournaments and adjacent satellite leagues.
+It also converts the projections to a recently ubiquitized scoring-system, developed by Scott Fish (Twitter: @ScottFish24) through his vast charity tournaments and adjacent satellite leagues called The 'Scott Fish Bow'.
+Now in it's eighth year, the scoring-system now commonly dubbed #SFB8 scroing, gives extra weight to the productivity and efficiency of TEs who accumulate receptions, particularly first downs, as well as the survivorship of RB workload, by rewarding a fraction of a point for simply receiving a rushing-attempt, regardless of outcome.

 Currently, the data is scraping from private,individually edited gSheets, adjusted for specific league scoring.
 Over time, the manipulations will be moved from the sheets to R code below.